Susan Close: Deputy Premier of South Australia (2022–2025)

 Following the 2022 South Australian state election, Close was sworn into the Malinauskas ministry as Deputy Premier and Minister for Environment and Water on 21 March 2022, and subsequently as Minister for Industry, Innovation and Science and Minister for Defence and Space Industries on 24 March, with her Environment and Water portfolio renamed Minister for Climate, Environment and Water.
 On 31 May, she introduced and secured the passage of a motion in both houses of parliament declaring a climate emergency, committing to decarbonising the state economy and achieving net zero emissions.
 On 12 October, Close withdrew support for a socio-economic test under the Murray–Darling Basin Plan, citing recommendations from a Royal Commission, a decision criticised by the South Australian Liberals for its potential impact on regional communities.
 She also officially opened Lockheed Martin Australia's Adelaide City Office on 13 October and attended the COP27 summit in Egypt in November 2022.

 In August 2023, Close was appointed national senior vice-president of the ALP, succeeding Mark Butler and taking part in the party's 49th national conference in Brisbane.
-On 9 December 2024, she announced the establishment of the Adelaide-based Responsible AI Research Centre, a collaboration between the South Australian Government, CSIRO, and the University of Adelaide aimed at advancing research into safe and accountable applications of artificial intelligence.
+Close suggested raising penalties for dangerous dog attacks and implement stringent new rules intended to effectively prohibit large-scale puppy farming in 2014.
+Later that year, on 9 December, she announced the establishment of the Adelaide-based Responsible AI Research Centre, a collaboration between the South Australian Government, CSIRO, and the University of Adelaide aimed at advancing research into safe and accountable applications of artificial intelligence.

 In 2025, Close was appointed Acting Premier of South Australia on three occasions during Malinauskas's absences, serving between 23 and 29 March, 22 and 24 April, and 6 and 13 September.
 On 18 September that year, she and Treasurer Stephen Mullighan announced their intention to retire from politics at the 2026 state election, with Close citing family responsibilities and a desire for greater personal freedom, while confirming her decision was unrelated to the state's algal bloom.
 Both committed to serving their terms until the election.
 Following their resignation from cabinet, Malinauskas conducted a reshuffle in which Kyam Maher was appointed Deputy Premier, and Lucy Hood took over Close's former environment portfolio, including oversight of the state's response to the algal bloom.
 On the same day, she relinquished her position as Deputy Leader of the South Australian Labor Party, with Maher succeeding her.

+Later career

+Following her political career, Close began serving as the chief executive officer of McKinnon Institute for Political Leadership in early 2026 and board member of the CSIRO.

 Personal life

-Close was born to academic parents, a historian and a French scholar, who met at Oxford University before migrating to Australia to take up positions at Flinders University during its formative years.
-She has lived on the Lefevre Peninsula with her husband, Declan, and their two children.
+Close was born to academic parents, a historian and a French scholar, who met at the University of Oxford before migrating to Australia to take up positions at Flinders University during its formative years.
+She has lived on the Lefevre Peninsula with her husband, Declan Andrews, and their two children.